ohler55/slip-jet/README.md

 --------
 Notes

-- for msg headers use assoc since values are []string
+- test

-- support make-instance for msg (PubMsg)
+ - start server on main_test

 - don't implement both client and stream APIs for pub sub, just stream
-- add publisher with save PublishOpts
+- add publisher with saved PublishOpts
  - also tied to stream (but not subject?)
  - tied to sync vs async
  - publish just data abd form msg from that